ansable/genre_classification_in_rust/README.md

 **The side note:** this is a work in progress awaiting for additionts and improvements.
 As an example of possible improvement you probably will find a cold half unfinished attempt to do SVD, which one day will be definitely finished.

-**And the second important side note:** Corpora which we used for our analysis was manually collected from the Project Gutenberg website (to which we are extremely grateful) and a fanfiction website https://archiveofourown.org/ (endless love to it too).
+**And the second important side note:** Corpus which we used for our analysis was manually collected from the Project Gutenberg website (to which we are extremely grateful) and a fanfiction website https://archiveofourown.org/ (endless love to it too).